 This panel appears to tell the story of the blessings of pregnancy and the upcoming birth.
-In the upper section, the left images show a side-by-side view of a woman and a man.
+In the upper right section there are two groups depicting pairs of people.
+The left image shows a side-by-side view of a woman and a man.
 There are no heads or feet.
-The woman only has one right arm, and the man only has one left arm, representing half of a woman and half of a man.
+The woman has only one right arm, and the man has only one left arm, representing half a woman and half a man.
 What they create is a baby.
 Below them is an image of a person (baby) in a womb.
 The two marks probably represent the essences of the woman and man that create the baby.
 There are two lines to the right of the man/woman image.
-This represents the division between our world and the spirit world.
+Our interpretation is that this represents the division between our world and the spirit world.
 The two entities to the right represent those in the spirit world from which the baby has come.
+They appear to be floating rather than standing.

 To the left of the womb image is an image of a woman bending over and vomiting.
-This represents morning sickness, which indicates the pregnancy.
-We know this is a human image by comparing it with another similar image in the bluff, which is in a similar position and clearly shows it is a person.
+This represents morning sickness, indicating the pregnancy.
+We know this is a human image by comparing it with another similar image in the bluff, not far away, which is in a similar position and clearly shows it is a person.